 The real reason why I wanted the wide-angle lens above anything else was that I found it to be an incredibly quirky lens.

-They want to be able to freeze the action, possibly even getting exposure shots, in which case, it’s fantastic because the amount of light that you’re letting in would lead to a very nice long exposure shot.
+They want to be able to freeze the action, possibly even getting exposure shots, in which case, it’s fantastic because the amount of light you’re letting in would lead to a very nice long exposure shot.

 And the only real negative that I could say if there is a negative about this lens is that it is a plastic lens, and it is one of the canons beginner lenses, and I guess you can say.

-But, having said that, it’s incredibly versatile for what it is and is the plastic lens.
+But it’s incredibly versatile for what it is and is the plastic lens.